Darxo/Hardened/README.md

 - Reloading all Crossbows now costs 5 Action Points (up from 4)
 - Reloading all Firearms now costs 7 Action Points (down from 9)

-### Attacking Allies
+### Relation with Factions

 - Force Attacking an ally on the world map no longer drops their Relation with you to 0 or causes a Morale Reputation hit.
 Instead it only makes them temporarily your enemy until you cancel the combat dialog or end the fight with them
 - Whenever you start combat, lose 5 Relation with all hostile Factions that you fight against
 - Whenever you start combat against a temporary enemy (e.g. when Force Attacking an ally), lose 2 Morale Reputation
-- Killing any character now changes Relation with their faction by -2 (down from -0.5).
+- Killing any character now changes Relation with their faction by -3 (down from -0.5).
 This action will now print a relation change entry with a reason
+- Factions now offer you 2% worse prices for every point of Relation below 50 with them (up from 0.6%)

 ### New Perks